jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

 Lin Su is currently a PhD in Civil, Architectural, and Environmental Engineering at the University of Texas, Austin.
-She received a MS degree from the Department of Civil and Coastal Engineering at the University of Florida.
+She received an MS degree from the Department of Civil and Coastal Engineering at the University of Florida.
 Her research focused on shared micromobility and public transit.

 <br/>